drodriguez56/lotifyMe/README.md

  -  Setup scheduler

- -  Write method that handles searching or winners after a draw and sends emails.
+ -  Write method that handles searching users after a draw and sends emails that apply (Done # needs testing)

  -  Reduce the amount of data pulled from lottos due to database storage. (done)